n8n-io/n8n-docs/docs/nodes/credentials/Vero/README.md

 # Vero

 You can find information about the operations supported by the Vero node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.vero) page.
-You can also browse the source code of the node on [Vero](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Vero).
+You can also browse the source code of the node on [GitHub](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Vero).

-## Pre-requisites
+## Prerequisites

 Create a [Vero](https://getvero.com/) account.